teusH/MySense/MyDatacollector/README.md

 As Sensors.community does not calibrate dust data from different dust sensor manufacturers, if possible the dust data is corrected via a regression scheme (measurements from 3 different dust sensors over a period of half a year in 2020) to the sensors from Sensirion.
 If needed a simple configuration change it can be switched of or to use a different sensor type.
 See Conf dict in MyCOMMUNITY module for more details.

 The MySQL database (luchtmetingen) has for every measurement kit a measurement table 'project_serial'.
 If the kit is set 'active' (see meta data section Sensors table) the table will be automatically created and will have so called 'field's for every sensor field it encounters.
 Fields or columns are automaitcally added on the fly.
 Every measurement entry will have an id, timestamp, field(s), field validation (None if kist is in repair), and 'sensors' (senor type names configured in the kit).
-Project name and seriaid are the reference id used in other (meta) database tables.
+Project name and kit serial id are defining the reference id used in other (meta) database tables.

 The output channel modules API is done via the module 'publish' routine.
 Routine arguments: